 Sales and Marketing

 Janet Viader grew up in the Napa Valley on the vineyards of VIADER which was founded in 1986 by her mother, Delia Viader.
 Janet has been involved in the family business since a very early age and has witnessed firsthand the growth of the business and brand.
-Janet completed her undergraduate degree in Political Science at the University of California at Berkeley and Sciences Po University in Paris, France.
+Janet studied Political Science at both the University of California at Berkeley and Sciences Po University in Paris, France.
 She has spent time in the wine regions of western Europe, Argentina, and back home in the Pacific Northwest improving her wine education, language skills and palate.
-Before officially joining the family business, she dedicated six months to a political research project in Argentina for a fellow Berkeley student, and spent lots of time her with her family in Buenos Aires.
+Before officially joining the family business in 2007, she helped lead a political research project in Argentina for a fellow Berkeley student, and spent lots of time her with her family in Buenos Aires.
 She also has experience working at Napa Legal Aid, providing free legal services to low-income families, seniors and immigrants.
-In January 2007, Janet joined the family business as the director of sales and marketing.
-She currently serves on the Board of "NG: The Next Generation in Wine," a collaborative marketing group of second generation family winemakers.
+Janet currently assists the family business with sales and marketing.
+With her brother Alan, she is part of “NG: The Next Generation in Wine,” a collaborative marketing group of second generation family vintners.
 Janet is also very involved in important issues affecting Napa Valley and the vintner community.
-She is one of the youngest Board Directors elected to represent the Napa Vintners Association, the non-profit trade association responsible for promoting and protecting the Napa Valley appellation with a membership nearing 400 Napa Valley wineries.
+She is one of the youngest Board Directors elected to represent the Napa Valley Vintners, the non-profit trade association responsible for promoting and protecting the Napa Valley appellation, its wines and community, with a membership nearing 500 Napa Valley wineries.